-Buy and hold strategy refers to the investment strategy of investors where they buy/invest in securities for a long time with no intention to sell in short period and it refers to investment for a long period of time by retaining the investment usually ignoring the ups and downs in market price in short period.
+The buy and hold strategy refer to investors’ investment strategy where they buy/invest in securities for a long time with no intention to sell in a short period.
+Instead, it refers to investment for a long period by retaining the investment, usually ignoring the ups and downs in market price in a short period.

-Investors following this strategy of Buy and hold rely on the company’s fundamental analysis in which they are planning to invest.
-Fundamental analysis includes factors such as past performance of the company, its long-term growth strategy, types of products that the company offers along with their quality, working of the management of the company, etc.
+Investors follow this buying strategy and rely on the company’s fundamental analysis in which they plan to invest.
+Fundamental analysis includes factors such as past performance of the company, its long-term growth strategy, types of products that the company offers along with their quality, working of the company’s management, etc.

-While going for this strategy, fluctuations of short-term nature in the market, inflation, business cyclesBusiness CyclesThe business cycle refers to the alternating phases of economic growth and decline., etc. are avoided and not considered as the deciding factor.
+While going for this strategy, fluctuations of short-term nature in the market, inflation, business cyclesBusiness CyclesThe business cycle refers to the alternating phases of economic growth and decline., etc., are avoided and not considered the deciding factor.

-Let’s take an example of Mr. X has $ 500,000 to invest in different areas and prepare the portfolio out of them to earn the maximum amount of return based on the different parameters suiting to its requirements such as risk, goals, and the tax.
-Seeing the market conditions, he decides to invest 50 % of the money in stocks, i.e., $250,000, 20% in bonds, i.e., $ 100,000, and the remaining 30 % amounting $ 150,000 in the risk-free government-issued bills.
+Mr. X having $ 500,000 to invest in different areas and preparing the portfolio to earn the maximum return based on the different parameters suiting its requirements, such as risk, goals, and tax.
+Then, seeing the market conditions, he decides to invest 50 % of the money in stocks, i.e., $250,000, 20% in bonds, i.e., $ 100,000, and the remaining 30 % amounting to $ 150,000 in the risk-free government-issued-bills.

-- Now, as per the prevailing situation investor has two options which he can follow.
+- Now, as per the prevailing situation, an investor has two options that he can follow.
 Firstly he can maintain the original ratio of the different class of assetsClass Of AssetsAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
 Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples..
-For this, he has to sell some of its stocks so that the same ratio can be maintained.
-In this case, he is not holding the stocks for a long period of time and thus not following the strategy of buy and hold.
+He has to sell some of his stocks to maintain the same ratio.
+In this case, he is not holding the stocks for a long period and thus not following the buy and hold strategy.

-Mr. X believes in the strategy of buy and holds as he believes that return in the long term will be more, and he doesn’t have the time to watch the short term fluctuations in the prices of the stock in the market.
+Mr. X believes in the strategy of buying and holding as he believes that the return in the long term will be more, and he doesn’t have the time to watch the short term fluctuations in the prices of the stock in the market.

 In June 2013, he saved $2300 and invested in Facebook Stock.
 In June 2013, the closing prices of the stock of Facebook on the date he purchased the stock were $23 per share.
 So with the $ 2,300 amount, he bought 100 shares of Facebook at the price of $23 per share.

-He holds the stock for 11 years and sold all the shares in July 2019 when the prices of the stock increased to $ 204 per share.
-It can be observed that the prices of the shares increased by $181 per share during the holding period of Mr. X, which makes nearly 786% return in just 6 years.
-It is the strategy of the buy and holds, which worked very well in the case of the purchase of stock of Facebook by Mr. X, thereby giving him excellent results.
+He had held the stock for 11 years and sold all the shares in July 2019, when the stock prices increased to $ 204 per share.
+It can be observed that the prices of the shares increased by $181 per share during the holding period of Mr. X, which makes nearly 786% return in just six years.
+It is the strategy of the buy and hold, which worked very well in the case of the purchase of stock of Facebook by Mr. X, thereby giving him excellent results.

-- In this case, the stocks will be held for the long term, and then only it will be sold.
-So here, long term capital gain will be applicable.
-The rate of tax on long term capital gain is lower than that of short term capital gain, which is beneficial for the investors.
+- In this case, the stocks will be held for the long term and then only it will be sold.
+So here, a long-term capital gain will be applicable.
+The tax rate on long-term capital gain is lower than that of short-term capital gain, which is beneficial for the investors.

 - It is easy for one to adopt this strategy, as in this strategy, only a one-time selection of stock is required.
-Also, after purchasing the stock, one is not required to monitor the prices of the stock and considered the short-term fluctuations in the market.
+Also, after purchasing the stock, one is not required to monitor the stock prices and consider the short-term fluctuations in the market.

-- In this case, the stocks will be held for the long term regardless of fluctuations in the price or the news regarding the company; no limit is there for the possible losses in case any negative event occurs with respect to market or stock.
-Like if there comes any negative news with respect to stock purchased by the investors, and the company becomes bankrupt.
-In that case, also investors would continue holding that stock until they become worthless.
-Thus, in that case, investors would lose all its investment.
+- In this case, the stocks will be held for the long term regardless of fluctuations in the price or the news regarding the company; no limit is there for the possible losses if any negative event occurs concerning the market or stock.
+If there comes any negative news concerning stock purchased by the investors, the company becomes bankrupt.
+In that case, investors would also continue holding that stock until they become worthless.
+Thus, in that case, investors would lose all their investments.

-This article has been a guide to what is Buy and Hold Strategy and its definition.
-Here we discuss examples of Buy and Hold Strategy along with examples, advantages & disadvantages.
+This article has been a guide to what is Buy and Hold Strategy.
+Here we explain its examples along with importance, advantages & disadvantages.
 You may learn more about accounting from the following articles –